Need help setting up a business in Singapore the right way?

 Legal Expat SG provides support for expat-run businesses by addressing practical hiring concerns, which it says helps minimise the risk of any future disputes.
 For example, it offers assistance with drafting employment contracts for full-time and part-time hires, compliant with Singapore’s Employment Act.
 This includes minimum notice periods, salary frequency, CPF contributions for locals, probation terms, termination triggers, IP ownership and confidentiality obligations.
 The law firm also assists in drafting company handbooks, HR policies and variable incentive schemes when starting a business.

 Companies that are hiring across borders are also supported.
 This can involve engaging remote contractors in the region or hiring fellow expats in Singapore.
-The law firm advises on the legal differences between independent contractor and employee relationships.
-This helps business owners manage legal risk and classify hires appropriately.
+The law firm advises on the legal differences between independent contractor and employee relationships, helping business owners manage legal risk and classify hires appropriately.
 Additionally, it assists in drafting freelance and consultancy agreements for clarity of job scope, deliverables and liability limitations.

 For foreign employees, Legal Expat SG will guide clients through work pass requirements, and advise on structuring roles and salaries in accordance with MOM rules.
 The firm also ensures that contracts are drafted in line with the Singapore’s Employment Act and remain enforceable.
 If there are sensitive matters such as employee termination, non-compete clauses, severance packages and dispute resolution, the team can also assist with those.